 We YOLO-ed until we were out of restaurants to try (Göttingen is a small town after all) — but we still weren’t ready to face the dreaded surgery in early July…

-I’ve become aware of a whole new world that I never noticed before: Now I see the characteristic bulge of a chemotherapy-port on people’s chests, now I notice the girl with the turban and painted eyebrows at the drugstore for the first time.
+I’ve become aware of a whole new world that I never noticed before: Now I see the characteristic bulge of a chemotherapy-port on people’s chests, now I notice the girl with the turban and painted eyebrows at the drugstore.

 I’ve also realized that almost everybody has a cancer story and only dealing with it myself now has led to hearing stories from friends’ sufferings.
 I never had a reason to talk about it before, I wasn’t even aware of what questions to ask.
 But suddenly I understand.

 I can’t turn this blog post into a proper cohesive narrative, I’m still way too much in the middle of all this.
 I don’t know where our story is headed.
-I don’t know what life (and traveling) will be like with this whole new fear that taught us that we’re not invincible.
+I don’t know what life will be like with this whole new fear that taught us that we are not invincible.